oanapintoiu/bank_tech_test/README.md

   * used the previous test (for bankAccount.js) as a template and built up on it;
   * declared 3 variables: `account` - new instance of `BankAccount class`, `newTransaction` - new instantace of `Transaction class` and lastly `transactionsArray` which creates a new variable that can hold a referece to the actual transactions array found in the controller.

-* add new transaction (PASSED):
+* add new transaction (ALL PASSED):
-  * added new transaction
+  * added new transaction;

-  * in a deposit transaction (PASSED):
+  * in a deposit transaction;
-  * checking the correct credit amount; (PASSED)
+  * checking the correct credit amount;
-  * checking the correct debit amount; (PASSED)
+  * checking the correct debit amount;
-  * checking the correct balance; (PASSED)
+  * checking the correct balance;
   * all tests PASSED by calling the addTransaction method directly into each test and assigning values for credit, debit and balance (`newTransaction.addTransaction(1000, 0, 1000)`).

-  * in a deposit transaction (PASSED):
+  * in a deposit transaction (ALL PASSED):
   * checking the correct credit, debit and balance amount; (failed with previous code where addTransaction method was called and values assigned to credit, debit and balance)
   * had to update code to now integrate the addTransaction method to the BankAccount class as per initial design; created a new instance variable `this.bankTransaction` that itself created a new instance of the `Transaction class` via `new Transaction` which will then allow for the definition and use of the `addTransaction` method found withing the `Transaction class`.
   * the assigned values for credit, debit and balance were removed from the test (`newTransaction.addTransaction(1000, 0, 1000)`) and were replaced with a call method within the bankAccount.js controller (`this.bankTransaction.addTransaction(amount, 0, this.balance);`, an example for the deposit method, where one should expect to be in a credit situation where credit has a amount, debit is 0 and the balance is also an ammount defined the number of deposits added)
   * `Transaction class` is no longer being called into the test as it is now being assigned via the `BankAccount class`;
-  * checking the correct credit, debit and balance amount in a withdrawal situation;(PASSED)
+  * checking the correct credit, debit and balance amount in a withdrawal situation.

 3. **Statement Controller Tests**:

-* print statement diplaying credit string and its value (PASSED) :
+* print statement diplaying credit string and its value (ALL PASSED) :
   * used jest.spyOn again to track calls to the `console.log` during the tests
-  * the test looks at the behaviour of the printStatement method wehre `account.deposit(1000)` deposits 1000 so the account is in credit which the assertions should verify that when the console.log is called, it will return the argument "credit" and the its associated value of 1000.
+  * the test looks at the behaviour of the printStatement method wehre `account.deposit(1000)` deposits 1000 so the account is in credit which the assertions should verify that when the console.log is called, it will return the argument "credit" and the its associated value of 1000;
   * mocked the dependency of time following guidance from [here](https://www.benoitpaul.com/blog/javascript/jest-mock-date/).
 Worth noting that in JavaScript the 'Date' object starts counting the months from 0, so for example, June would be index 5.

+4. **Formatting Tests**

+* `.toFixed(2)` was used to ensure only 2 decimals are printed out;
+* to format the spaces in between the pipe columns `?` operator was used to check that either the debit or credit amount exits. `: ''` if the formatted debit amount exists, it is added a leading space, otherwise an empty string is added to maintain the correct spacing.

 ## 6. Tickets